patrickbmaciel/patrickbmaciel/README.md

 ## About Me

 - 🎓 Studying Economics at UFV;
-- 💼 Currently working as a Data Science Intern at 4intelligence;
+- 💼 Working as a Data Science Intern at 4intelligence;
 - 🚀 Passionate about data analysis, finance, business and technology.

 ## Technologies

 - Programming Languages: R, Python.
-- Tools: R, Python, GitHub, Excel, PowerPoint, Google Workspace, Atlassian Jira, Azure DevOps and Teams.
+- Tools: Excel, PowerPoint, Google Workspace, Atlassian Jira, Azure DevOps and Teams.

 ## Contact